1896 United States presidential election in West Virginia

 This was the first time the Republicans had carried West Virginia since Ulysses S. Grant in 1872.
+From 1896 to 1928, West Virginia voted Republican in every election except for 1912.

 McKinley's win resulted substantially from the fact that workers in West Virginia's growing coal industry opposed Bryan's free silver policy because it would cause inflation.

 Bryan would lose West Virginia to McKinley again four years later and would later lose the state again in 1908 to William Howard Taft.